 Example: When you hover over the cell of Requirements Test Run Coverage, a small popup displayed telling you that the Requirement US_Login has been covered by 6 test runs and 3 of them failed.

-Check this article for things you are able to do on Drilldown page
+Read this article for things you are able to do on a Drilldown page.

 The Velocity Analysis reports show how fast the team is going and how much work might be left to do.
 Below are some helpful tips on navigating the Velocity Analysis report.

-Select Velocity from the menu Analysis to open the Velocity Analysis page.
+From the Analysis menu, select Velocity to open the Velocity Analysis page.